barbaraisabelvieira/blogposts/_posts/2021-11-02-scaling-up-appsec.md

 One point that I have not described in depth is the importance of setting up a secure (cloud) computing platform.
 As described in the beginning of this post, with the massive adoption of public cloud environments and all the gazillions of possible configurations that cloud resources offer, it's really hard to securely configure and manage the cloud infrastructure.
 So, creating default (baseline) configurations of cloud resources with secure defaults, is essential to enable a secure platform in a fast paced DevOps environment.
 These can be available through configuration templates (stored in the central version control system where all the teams can contribute to) that implement reference implementations of the resources used within the organisation.

 ## Conclusions
-In a nutshell, the picture below tries to summarise what is important to develop and scale up in an AppSec program, taking into account that the ultimate goal is to delivery valuable secure applications, faster.
+In a nutshell, the picture below tries to summarise what is important to develop and scale up in an AppSec program, taking into account that the **ultimate goal is to delivery valuable secure applications, faster**.
 Therefore, it is very important to continuously monitor and improve all these layers to accommodate the fast-paced changes so intrinsic to the IT industry.

 ![]({{ site.baseurl}}/images/scaling-up-appsec/app-ecosystem.png "A scalable AppSec program approach")